Back to top anchor

 Introduced mammals including rats, stoats, possums, cats, and hedgehogs are a constant threat to

 our Catlins wildlife and plants.
 Forest & Bird volunteers regularly monitor predator traps at locations including Long Point, Cosgrove, Jack’s Bay, Pounawea, Penguin Bay, Owaka Heads and Papatowai.
-We also
+We also provide support with community predator trapping programmes.

 People holding protest signs